By Will Siegler

 Not to worry, the ranger will draw you a sketch on where to find the most obvious ones.
 Once you get the hang of it, the rest will jump out at you.

 There are the six tailbone vertebra just under a tiny ledge about eight feet above our heads, another long bone sticking out of the rock, and any number if bits and pieces.
-Each of the vertebra is about four inches long and six inches high.
+Each of the vertebrae is about four inches long and six inches high.

 Note of Caution